 Architectural Barriers Act of 1968 (42 U.S.C. §§ 4151--57)

 The Architectural Barriers Act (ABA) requires access to facilities that are designed, built, altered, or leased with Federal funds.
 The Access Board is the federal agency responsible for enforcing the Architectural Barriers Act.
 The Access Board's accessibility standards are available on their website at www.access-board.gov/guidelines-and-standards/buildings-and-sites/about-the-aba-standards.
-Complaints about inaccessibility of U.S. Commission on Civil Rights’ buildings or facilities should be made directly to the Access Board.
+Complaints about the inaccessibility of U.S. Commission on Civil Rights’ buildings or facilities should be made directly to the Access Board.
 Please visit the following for information on filing a complaint: https://www.access-board.gov/enforcement/